 Flash Queries

-Flash Queries let you register questions that LayerScale evaluates continuously in the background.
-After each data update, registered queries are re-evaluated and answers are pushed to your application via SSE or WebSocket.
-When you query the same question through the generate endpoint, the cached answer is returned instantly.
+Register questions upfront, and LayerScale evaluates them continuously in the background.
+After each data update, registered queries are re-evaluated and results are pushed to your application via SSE or WebSocket.
+When you query the same question through the generate endpoint, the result is returned instantly.

 How It Works